 George Panagiotopoulos studied Agricultural Sciences and Agricultural Engineering in Agricultural University of Athens, holds an MSc in Environment and Development from the school of Rural and Surveying Engineering of the National Technical University of Athens (NTUA) and is currently a PhD student in NTUA.
 His research focuses on geographical accessibility and spatial analysis, while he has participated in several works of software development, especially for WebGIS applications.

 Katerina Stathi studied History and Archeology at the University of Athens, obtained an MPhil in Ottoman Studies from the University of Birmingham in the United Kingdom and researches Ottoman Athens (18th - early 19th century) at a PhD level.
-She has worked in history studies and historical cartography research projects at the National Hellenic Research Foundation in Athens, the Institute of Mediterranean Studies in Crete and the Université Paris-Est Marne-La-Vallée.
-Since 2015 she is a teacher at the educational program on Ottoman Athens at the Aikaterini Laskaridis Foundation in Piraeus.
+She has worked in history studies and historical cartography research projects at the National Hellenic Research Foundation in Athens, the Institute of Mediterranean Studies in Crete and the Université Paris-Est Marne-La-Vallée in Paris.
+From 2015 to 2018 she was a teacher at the educational program on Ottoman Athens at the Aikaterini Laskaridis Foundation in Piraeus.